Xilinx/ml-suite/classification_16-8b.md

 # Running 8/16-bit Networks

 ## Introduction
 This tutorial shows how to execute 8/16-bit networks with the included GoogLeNet v1 and ResNet50 models.
-Each mode of the models has been put into a run script that passes a few sample images to show accuracy and measure performance.
+Each mode of the models has been embedded in a run script that passes a few sample images to show accuracy and measure performance.

 For instructions on launching and connecting to instances, see [here][].